-DPHI received initial membership information DPH and maintained and organized this information.
+DPHI received initial membership information from DPH and maintained and organized this information.
 Additionally, DPHI gathered information for other potential coalition members.
 DPHI imported contact information into a 'Mailchimp' newsletter account, which allows DPHI to connect with a diverse range of coalition members as often as is necessary and without complication.
+To date, 186 members make up this list.

-DPHI recently adopted a new platform called 'EventBright' to manage semiannual events and meetings with members.
+In 2016, DPHI adopted a new platform called 'EventBright' to manage semiannual events and meetings with members.
 EventBright is synced to the SHIP MailChimp account and bolsters communication by providing easy event registration, information sharing, calendar reminders, location maps, and directions.
-DPHI is further developing the SHIP webpage through a new online portal that allows community leaders to easily sign-up for the coalition.